On images of Mori dream spaces: Examples

-A slice of $\Eff{(X)}$, together with its Mori chamber decomposition is described in the following figure:
+A slice of $\Eff{(X)}$, together with its fan structure is described in the following figure:

-$ $ Let $Y$ be the blow-up of $\mathbb{P}^3$ in $p_1$.
-Then the effective cone of $Y$, together with its decomposition into Mori chambers sits in $\Eff{(X)}$ as indicated in the figure above ($\Eff{(Y)}$ is denoted by the double line).
+$ $ Let $Y$ be the blow-up of $\bP^3$ in $p_1$.
+Then the effective cone of $Y$, together with its fan structure sits in $\Eff{(X)}$ as indicated in the figure above (the slice of $\Eff{(Y)}$ is denoted by the double line).
 As indicated in the figure above, $\Eff{(Y)}$ is mapped onto the cone spanned by $E_1$ and $H-E_1$.
-The cone spanned by $H$ and $H-E_1$ is the semi-ample cone of $Y$, and that spanned by $H$ and $E_1$ corresponds to the Mori chamber of $Y$ whose interior points correspond to the line bundles defining the birational contraction to $\mathbb{P}^3$.
+The cone spanned by $H$ and $H-E_1$ is the semi-ample cone of $Y$, and the one spanned by $H$ and $E_1$ corresponds to the Mori chamber of $Y$ whose interior correspond to the line bundles whose positive part defines the birational contraction to $\bP^3$ and the support of whose negative part is the exceptional divisor of the contraction.